SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 My guide helps you understand all of the airport transfer options.
 I've also outlined a few additional things to consider before deciding.

-The most popular option right now is using a rideshare service such as Uber or Lyft.
+The most popular option right now is using a rideshare service, such as Uber or Lyft.
 That is because they are easy, fast, and will take you to the front door of your hotel in Fisherman's Wharf.

 Even if you haven't tried them before, you are going to love them.
-It is as simple as can be since you can quickly download their app on your smartphone.
-Once you are ready, you request a car through the app.
-It will then find a driver nearby.
+It is as simple as can be, since you can quickly download their app on your smartphone.

-Just be sure to know that these are local people who are driving their own cars.
-They are not taxi drivers, so be prepared for that.
+Once you are ready, you request a car through the app, which will find a driver nearby.
+Just know that these are local people driving their own cars.
+They are not professional taxi drivers.

 You can expect to pay anywhere from $45 to $65 for the ride.
+(Note: This is before leaving a tip.)

 The great thing is that you can see what the estimated cost will be before you book your ride.
 You can download both apps and compare them against each other to see which is a better deal.